LARC-CMU-SMU/deeplight/README.md

 $ python genDeepLight.py input_data input_video_name output_video_name num_frame

 Please use a G-Sync monitor and an Nvidia GPU to display videos, using a G-Sync capable video player, to avoid screen tearing effect.
 We developed a simple OpenGL video player that support G-Sync and play videos at fixed display rate.
-Set the display rate at a fixed value of 60FPS when using out OpenGL player.
+Set the display rate at a fixed value of 60FPS when using our OpenGL player.
 The software can be found at "utils/mem2screen" (run the software and press SPACE to start)

 $ run.sh video_name start_frame_index